sucofunk/Beatmakers-Sketchbook-Hardware/solder-guide/solderguide.md

 * Tape
 * Lighter
 * Alcohol to clean the PCB (do not use the lighter with the above mentioned alcohol) ;)
-* In case you mess something up, a desoldering pump might be helpful
+* In case you mess something up, a *desoldering pump* might be helpful
-* A "third hand" might be helpful at some points, but s not needed.
+* A "third hand" might be helpful at some points, but is not needed.
 Check out [Omnifixo](https://omnifixo.com/) - it's perfect!

 ### Bring your skills up to date, if needed